js-arias/phygeo/README.md

 go install github.com/js-arias/phygeo@latest
 ```

-f you want to use the package
+If you want to use the package
 in your own code,
 just import the package,
 for example: